 The First Letter: Under this system, there is an alpha code for each of Harris County’s watersheds, beginning with “A” for Clear Creek, in the extreme southeast part of the county next to Galveston Bay.
-Moving in a roughly counter-clockwise direction, “B” is for Armand Bayou, “C” for Sims Bayou, “D” for Brays Bayou, and so on.
-Two notable exceptions: Little Cypress Creek, which is actually a tributary of Cypress Creek (“K”), nonetheless has its own alpha letter (“L”).
-And, while there is a “U” for the Addicks Reservoir watershed and a “W” for the Buffalo Bayou watershed, there is no watershed assigned to the letter “V”.
+Moving in a roughly counterclockwise direction, “B” is for Armand Bayou, “C” for Sims Bayou, “D” for Brays Bayou, and so on.
+Three notable exceptions: Little Cypress Creek, which is actually a tributary of Cypress Creek (“K”), is counted as a separate watershed and has its own alpha code (“L”).
+Halls Bayou is also counted as a separate watershed but shares an alpha code (“P”) with Greens Bayou, of which it is likewise a tributary.
+And, while there is a “U” for the Addicks Reservoir watershed and a “W” for the Buffalo Bayou watershed, there is no watershed assigned to the letter “V.”

 The First Number: Following the watershed letter is a sequence of seven numbers, grouped and separated by dashes.
 The very first number is important, because it tells what KIND of infrastructure the Unit Number identifies – “1” for a bayou or other channel, “5” for a stormwater detention basin, etc.